adallak/adallak.github.io/_posts/2026-05-10-book-preorder.md

 ---

 {: .box-note}
-**Big news.** My new book *Regressions in Covariances, Dependencies and Graphs* — co-authored with **Mohsen Pourahmadi** — is now available for preorder.
+**Big news.** Our new book *Regressions in Covariances, Dependencies and Graphs*, co-authored with **Mohsen Pourahmadi**, is now available for preorder.
 Published in the **Chapman & Hall / CRC Texts in Statistical Science** series.

 ![Book cover](https://rcdg-book.cv/material/book_cover_v1.png){: .center-block :}

 ## What it's about

-The book addresses the analysis of multivariate data with cross-sectional and temporal dependencies through the lens of regression — modeling covariances, copulas, and graphs.
-It presents parsimonious models for classical data and regularization methods for high-dimensional data, with special emphasis on graphical Lasso algorithms.
-Each chapter ends with practical, ready-to-run R scripts.
+## What it's about

+The book is about **modeling dependencies — linear and nonlinear, cross-sectional, temporal, and spatial — in multivariate data**.
+Its unifying idea is to bring the success of regression on means (first moments) to the harder problem of modeling covariance matrices (second moments), and eventually full distributions.
+Two complementary strategies anchor the treatment: *covariance regression*, which writes a covariance matrix or one of its transforms as a function of covariates, edging toward generalized linear models for second moments; and *hidden regression*, the column-by-column iterative idea at the heart of the regularized Gaussian likelihood and the Graphical Lasso.
+Copulas extend the framework to nonlinearity, extreme values, and long-tail behavior, and regularization makes it work in high dimensions.
+Every chapter ends with hands-on R scripts, and the companion **`recode`** package ships real and simulated datasets along with the functions to reproduce every example.

 ## Where to order